Kachiosuji/New-Token-Pair-Spam-Trap/README.md

 ### Production Considerations

-- Currently uses `SimpleMockFactory` for testing - replace `FACTORY` constant with real UniswapV2 factory address for production
+- Currently uses `SimpleMockFactory` for testing - replace `FACTORY` constant with real UniswapV2 factory address for production (PoC limitation)
-- Threshold of 100 is hardcoded - consider parameterizing for different factory sizes
+- Threshold of 100 pairs-per-block is hardcoded - consider parameterizing for different factory sizes
 - Single-factory monitoring - can extend to multi-factory with array of targets
-- Delta-based (newest vs previous) - consider time-weighted or rolling window approaches
+- Rate-based detection using pairs-per-block calculation prevents gaming but may need tuning for specific networks

 ## 🐛 Troubleshooting